Bergamo Lombardy And The Lakes, Italy Travel Guide

 This museum has exhibits on geology, paleontology, botany, and zoology of the Bergamo area and beyond.
 It furnishes an educational experience for all ages and makes a good attraction for families with children.

 A historic opera theater in Citta Bassa, named after the famous Bergamo-born composer Gaetano Donizetti.
-It acts as a focal point for the urban area's cultural life, hosting opera, classical concerts, and plays and shows.
+It acts as a focal point for the urban area's cultural life, hosting opera, symphony concerts, and plays and shows.

 A unique institution in Citta Alta dedicated to nativity scenes from around the world.
 It has a charming visit, showing intricate artistry and cultural interpretations of the nativity story.